lyxhh/lxhToolHTTPDecrypt/docs/Android.md

 ![GIF](images/post.gif)

-Notice:**When "Body Auto" is used, the request packet is encrypted.
-The tag used is req fun1.
-When the packet is decrypted, the tag used is req fun2.**
+Notice:**When using Body Auto, the tag used when the request package is automatically encrypted is req fun1.
+When the package is returned for decryption, the tag used is req fun2**

 ### toBurp-toBurp